 If you’re going to manage your cybersecurity program’s performance you have to be able to measure it.
 Fortunately, there are metrics that will help you manage your cybersecurity performance.
 You just have to choose the ones that are relevant to your organization.

-Good cyber security performance management tells you where your security program is succeeding, where your weak spots are, and helps your security team and leadership understand what steps you need to take to make your security program stronger.
+Good cybersecurity performance management tells you where your security program is succeeding, where your weak spots are, and helps your security team and leadership understand what steps you need to take to make your cybersecurity program stronger.

 This is done by measuring your information security program against key performance indicators (KPIs), such as:

 - The time it takes to detect security-related incidents

 - The time it takes to respond to security incidents

 - Number of reported incidents